TabbyML/tabby/README.md

 The current approach only exports the weights from existing models and redefines the computation graph via the code.
 This implies a strong assumption of the graph architecture executed by the original framework.

-We could ease this assumption by supporting ONNX as model parts.

 ### What are the future plans?

 There are many ways to make this project better and even faster.
 See the open issues for an overview of current and planned features.
-Here are some things we would like to get to:

-* Support of running ONNX graphs

 ### What is the difference between `intra_threads` and `inter_threads`?